rui-ferreira/template-play2-react-typescript/README.md

 In this mode, the server will be launched with the auto-reload feature enabled, meaning that for each request Play will check your project and recompile required sources.
 If needed the application will restart automatically.

 Our SBT build (`build.sbt`) registers a Play hook to also watch for changes in the frontend code.
-Take a look at `project/FrontendWatch.scala`: it starts `webpack` in watch mode when the Play app starts and stops the process when the app stops too.
+Take a look at `project/FrontendWatch.scala`: it starts `webpack` in watch mode when the Play app starts and stops the process when the app stops.
 Webpack will bundle all frontend code nicely and put it in `public/frontend` (btw, you should `git-ignore` this folder), which is already under Play's standard umbrella.

 Simply put, just run your old known `activator run`, write your code and reload the browser to see it coming to life.